Redvers Encryption Device

 - Fast, efficient, professional and fully scalable

-- Can be used to turn production data into safe test data
+- Can be used to turn production data into secure test data

-Data selected for encryption can consist of a single field, part of a record, a complete record or a file of records concatenated end-to-end.
-Field level encryption can be used to target sensitive data only, giving applications access to non-sensitive data without the need for unnecessary file/volume decryption.
+Data selected for encryption can consist of a single field, a group of fields or a complete record.
+Field level encryption can be used to target sensitive data only, giving applications access to non-sensitive data without the need for unnecessary file/volume encryption and decryption.

 How strong is AES encryption?